oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 set of entities to be related according to that relationship and MUST NOT include added links, deleted links, or deleted entities.

+::: example
-Example 78: using the JSON format, a 4.01 [[PATCH]{style="font-size:10.0pt"}]{.Keyword} request can update a manager entity.
+Example ##ex: using the JSON format, a 4.01 [[PATCH]{style="font-size:10.0pt"}]{.Keyword} request can update a manager entity.
 Following the update, the manager has three direct reports; two existing employees and one new employee named